shannon112/roscon-25-workshop/docs/setup.md

 Let's analyze this command:

-- `PX4_GZ_STANDALONE=1` tells the PX4 startup script that it no gz-server needs to start: one is already running.
+- `PX4_GZ_STANDALONE=1` tells the PX4 startup script that it will need to connect to an already running GZ server.
 - `PX4_SYS_AUTOSTART=4001` tells the PX4 startup script that it has to use the `4001` _airframe_.
-This frame is defined in the [PX4 simulated airframes](https://github.com/PX4/PX4-Autopilot/tree/v1.16.0/ROMFS/px4fmu_common/init.d-posix/airframes) folder and is bound to the `x500` model.
+This airframe is defined in the [PX4 simulated airframes](https://github.com/PX4/PX4-Autopilot/tree/v1.16.0/ROMFS/px4fmu_common/init.d-posix/airframes) folder and is bound to the `x500` model.
+Because not explicit model name was given, PX4 will insert the model in the GZ world.
+An explicit mentioning of the model name would have made PX4 to simply connect to an already spawned model.
-- `PX4_PARAM_UXRCE_DDS_SYNCT=0` disabled the time synchronization feature between ROS 2 and PX4.
+- `PX4_PARAM_UXRCE_DDS_SYNCT=0` disabled the [time synchronization](https://docs.px4.io/v1.16/en/ros2/user_guide#ros-gazebo-and-px4-time-synchronization) feature between ROS 2 and PX4.
 Synchronization is not needed as Gazebo will control the clock for both PX4 and ROS 2.

 The complete documentation for running PX4 simulation in Gazebo is part of [PX4 documentation](https://docs.px4.io/main/en/sim_gazebo_gz/).